 It is likely that only some of the problems in a homework assignment will be graded.
-Those problems will be clearly indicated.
-Note, however, that you must become familiar with the concepts embodied in all problems whether graded or ungraded.
+If so, they will be clearly indicated.
+Only a subset of the problems might be graded if the assignment is especially long.
+Note, however, that you must study the concepts embodied in all problems whether graded or ungraded.
 Solutions to graded and ungraded problems will be posted at the course Moodle site.
+It is your responsibility to review the solutions and to understand and rectify any conceptual errors that you might have.
+You may contact me at any time for assistance with this task.

 If a homework grader is not assigned to the course, then only one or two graded problems per homework set will be carefully reviewed for content.
 The other problems will be assigned scores using a coarse rubric based primarily on apparent effort.
 The carefully graded problem(s) will not be identified beforehand.
-It is your responsibility to review the posted solutions and to understand and rectify any conceptual errors that you might have.
-You may contact me at any time for assistance with this task.